Created on 05/06/2023 2:52:42 PM

 Petit Meslier very rare white grape variety.
 There are only a few hectares of the variety grown.
 It is used in Champagne where it is valued for its ability to hold acid levels in warmer years.

 Over 99% of the area planted in the Champagne region is devoted to Chardonnay, Pinot Noir and Pinot Meunier.
 What few people know is That four other varieties are also permitted, although they are rarely used.
 The other varieties are Arbane, Petit Meslier, Pinot Blanc and Pinot Gris.

 The major Champagne varieties do not retain their acidity when the weather is too warm at ripening.
 This is a problem because the base wine used to make sparkling wine needs to have a high acidity.
 Meslier has this ability which compensates in part for its often poor performance in the vineyard.

 Irvine Wines in the Eden Valley were the only Australian grower and producers using this variety.
-Jim Irvine planted a small amount in the mid 1980s which they originally used in a blend with Chardonnay, but in the 1990s they decided to make a straight Petit Meslier.
-The result was a crisp sparkling wine with with a bouquet of green apples.
+Jim Irvine planted a small amount of Petit Meslier in the mid 1980s.
+He originally used it in a blend with Chardonnay, but in the 1990s He decided to make a straight Petit Meslier.
+The result was a crisp sparkling wine with a bouquet of green apples.

 James Irvine was able to develop commercialise this variety because of his skills and experience as a winemaker.
 He is better known as the first winemaker in Australia to do something serious with Merlot as a varietal wine, rather than as a minor partner in Cabernet blends.
 His Grand Merlot set the standard.

 In the current environment of varietal exploration maybe someone else will try their hand with Petit Meslier.